30 Little-Known Ways Losing Weight Can Change Your Life

 Eat This!
 Tip

 Try healthy foods you never enjoyed before.
-(Like these 25 Best Foods for a Toned Body!)
 In your trimmer frame, they may become new favorites that can help you maintain your weight loss in the long run.

 If you thought sex felt great before you lose weight, wait until you go at it in your new, leaner bod!
 In a Duke University Medical Center survey of 1,210 people of varying weights, obese people were 25 times more likely to report dissatisfaction with their time between the sheets than their leaner counterparts.
 The best news of all?
 In the study, a mere 10 percent loss of body weight was shown to skyrocket sexual satisfaction.
-So, even if you're not quite where you want to be with your physique yet, you can still reap the rewards in the bedroom.
-And to make your romp even hotter, be sure to nosh on a few of these 15 Foods for the Best Sex Ever!
+So, even if you’re not quite where you want to be with your physique yet, you can still reap the rewards in the bedroom.
+And to make your romp even hotter, be sure to nosh on a few of these foods for better sex!

 Slimmer bod, smarter brain?
 Maybe.
-Heavier men have poorer cognitive skills than trimmer men, according to a study published in the journal Neurology.
-To become even more of a brainiac, nibble on some of these Best Food for Your Brain!
+Heavier men have poorer cognitive skills than trimmer men, according to a study published in the journal Frontiers in Nutrition.

 Before you lost weight, those extra LBs were straining your joints and weighing you down—literally.
 So it’s really no wonder you were tired and craving couch time on the reg.
 Now that you’ve shed the weight, however, your joints will probably be less achy and your energy levels will rise, making your oh-so-squishy couch seem less appealing.

 They may seem totally unrelated, but snoring, sleep, and weight loss shares an interesting relationship.
 Sleep apnea and snoring—which are often caused by excess weight around the neck—can vanish with a weight loss of as little as five percent.
-So, once you've shed some weight you'll probably sleep better, which can help accelerate your weight loss wins even further!
-To make the most of your nightly slumber, check out these 30 Things to Do 30 Minutes Before Bed to Lose Weight.
+So, once you’ve shed some weight you’ll probably sleep better, which can help accelerate your weight loss wins even further!
+To make the most of your nightly slumber, check out these things to do before bed to lose weight.

-If remembering people's names has been a struggle for you most of your life, the extra weight you were carrying around may have been to blame.
+If remembering people’s names has been a struggle for you most of your life, the extra weight you were carrying around may have been to blame.
 In one study, women performed better on memory tests after losing weight than they did prior to dropping the pounds.
 Why?
 Brain scans revealed that once the women lost weight, there was more activity while they were forming memories and less activity during memory recall, suggesting that carrying around excess pounds may make it more difficult for the brain to work efficiently.
-To ensure you'll be able to recall vital information late into life, be sure to steer clear of these Fatty Foods That Hurt Your Brain.
+To ensure you’ll be able to recall vital information late into life, be sure to steer clear of these high-fat foods that hurt your brain.

 Another common theme among Redditors who have lost weight?
 Being really cold—like, all the time.
 Some of them even said that they needed to invest in a good winter coat for the first time in years after their weight loss!
 And it makes sense; when you lose as little as 10 percent of your body weight, thyroid hormone levels can dip, which can make you feel chilly more often than not, says the director of the Weight Control Center at Columbia University Medical Center Judith Korner.
 Invest in a coat for the cooler months and keep those sweaters and hoodies on hand around the clock, people!